exonum/exonum-doc/src/get-started/timestamping-tutorial.md

 blockchain.

-First, we import the structures, function and traits from the Exonum core and the Time Oracle that aree required to define our transaction.
+First, we import the structures, function and traits from the Exonum core and the Time Oracle that are required to define our transaction.

 Here we also indicate a connection to the schema that we have already configured in [src/schema.rs][src/schema.rs].